ravi4ram/Launch-Time/README.md

 β = 180∘ - γ
 LST = Ω + 180∘ - δ

 &nbsp;
 LST in degrees can be converted in terms of time using,
 LST time (degrees) = LST time (hours) * 15°/hr
 &nbsp;

 ### Test Case

-*To calculate launch time for a given RAAN, inclination form Sriharikota
-and
-To calculate RAAN for a given launch time, azimuth and inclination form Sriharikota*
+*To calculate launch time for a given RAAN, inclination form Sriharikota and to calculate RAAN for a given launch time, azimuth and inclination form Sriharikota*

 PSLV-C22/IRNSS-1A was launched on 1831(UTC), July 01, 2013
 Paper: MISSION DESIGN AND ANALYSIS FOR IRNSS-1A
 [ https://www.researchgate.net/publication/277475032_MISSION_DESIGN_AND_ANALYSIS_FOR_IRNSS-1A ]
 &nbsp;